sunrise-choir/ssb-flumeview-sql/README.md

 }
 ```

-### sqlView.process(opts = {}, cb)
+### sqlView.process(opts = {})

 `opts` is mandatory and has some required and optional fields:

 - `opts.chunkSize` (optional) - Sets the maximum number of items to process.
 If this is omitted it will process all entries, bringing the view up to date with the log.

-`cb` is optional.

-- If cb is provided the query will execute asynchronously on a libuv thread.
-Useful if you want to utilise multiple processors.
-- If cb is not provided then processing will block this thread while executing.
-This is useful if you want to limit resource use of processing using something like `requestIdleCallback` like in the example.
+- Note that processing will block this thread while executing.
+If you want to limit resource use of processing, use something like `requestIdleCallback` like in the example.
+Also be careful not to make `opts.chunkSize` too large.
+As a starting point, my machine processes 10000 entries in 140ms.

 ## Install